marekborowiec/teaching/python1.md

 ## What is Python and why learn it?
 All programming languages are formal sets of instructions that are used to control the behavior of a computer.
 These instructions are commonly referred to as code.
 The code is just plain text that people can write and understand, but which can also be translated into a language that computer processor can directly understand.
 Under the hood, every application that you use to interact with your computer such as your text editor, operating system, or favorite computer game was written as code.
 Short programs containing code are often called **_scripts_** and the activity of writing them is scrpting.

 Python is a general-purpose language that is gaining popularity as the language of choice for beginner scientific programmers: it is relatively easy to learn, has an ever-growing base of resources and a large community of users.
 Popular programs written in Python include Dropbox, the interface of Youtube, Instagram, and many Google apps.
 Python programs can be very concise and often have fewer lines of code than similar programs in other languages.
 Python is also rapidly gaining ground in bioinformatics and biology, slowly replacing another popular general-use language called "Perl".
-The Python community is currently transitioning from an older version of the language, Python 2, into Python version 3.
+The Python community has recently transitioned from an older version of the language, Python 2, into Python version 3.
 There are several differences between the two, and here we will focus on Python 3.

 Learning the basics of a programming language gives you flexibility in analyzing and interacting with your data and empowers you to harness the awesome power of your computer.
 In the coming five meetings we will learn the basic building blocks of a Python program.
-There are already excellent resources out there aimed specifically at teching Python to biologists and I encourage you to check out those mentioned on our Resources page.
+There are already excellent resources out there aimed specifically at teching Python to biologists.
+We will talk about those towards the end of the class.

 ## Python's interactive interpreter
 Your Python code can be a simple text file or it can be entered on an interactive interpreter that comes with the language.
 The interpreter shows you a prompt when it is wating for input and has the interface similar to the command line.
 The instructions you type in it are read and translated for the computer on the go.
 We will start working with the interpreter, in later sessions moving to a text file to save our code.
 Let’s enter the interpreter by typing `python3`  and pressing `Return`.
 You should see something like this: